Discharge (sentence): United States

 The meaning of absolute or conditional discharge does not exist as such in United States law.
 However, different jurisdictions within the United States have a variety of analogues.
 The most direct is the suspended sentence or sentencing to "time served", meaning time spent in custody until sentencing.
 Many or most states also have alternative forms of adjudication for which a defendant may apply.
 Such measures are typically available only to first offenders facing non-felony charges and typically exclude certain types of charges, depending on the state.
 Such possibilities often include a guilty plea followed by a special form of probation, successful completion of which seals the public record of the case and expunges the offender's criminal record.

-In rare cases, the judge can determine that no practical punishment is available and sentence the defendant to an "unconditional discharge" (absolute discharge); one such example was in The People of the State of New York v.
+In rare cases, the judge can determine that no practical punishment is available and sentence the defendant to an "unconditional discharge" (absolute discharge), such as in The People of the State of New York v.
 Donald J. Trump.